Documentation Index

 Deleting

-To delete an auto response, use /responses delete <response>.
+To delete an auto response, use/responses delete <response>.

 Per-channel Auto Responses

 Per-channel auto responses make Fyre auto-react to every message in a channel.
+To configure per-channel auto-reactions, use/channels auto-react #channel.

 This command supports the following options: